xjrga/xjrga.github.io/main_source/snack/nextgen/index.rst

 Snack Nutrition Software - Next Generation
 ==========================================

-The next generation Snack Nutrition Software will based on this new expanded linear programming model.
+The next generation Snack Nutrition Software will based on a new expanded linear programming model.
 This model uses an extra variable called meals.

 ----